Posted on July 3, 2018 by Jenn Zatopek

 I suppose that’s one of the hardest things about being a Jesus person: the expectations.
 As a greenhorn Christian in my twenties, I was told, well-intentioned of course, that I would have a great family, that my father would come to know Christ eventually, and if I just prayed hard enough, that my family member would get help.

-All those expectations are dead and gone.
+All those expectations are long gone.

 If you read the Gospels closely, Jesus never, ever said all our wildest dreams would come true.
 He just said that He would be here with us (God or “Immanuel”) in the muck of things and, paradoxically, that we get to enjoy our lives.
 For someone like me, with no Christian parents, engaged and active Christian siblings, and huge cadre of childhood Christian friends, this truth helps tremendously.